ajay-dhawan/health-check-plus/README.md

 const app = express();

+/**
-// Add health check middleware app.use('/health', healthCheckPlus);
+ * Add health check middleware
+  Remember, you don't need to give path or route here we support these routes out of the box:
+  '/HealthCheck'
+  '/HealthCheck/'
+  '/Health-Check'
+  '/Health-Check/'
+  '/health-check'
+  '/health-check/'
+  '/healthCheck'
+  '/healthCheck/'
+  '/health-check-plus'
+  '/health-check-plus/'
+**/
+app.use(healthCheckPlus);

 // Other routes and middleware can be defined here